mtntruong/LRT-HDR/README.md

 # Source code
 The proposed algorithm is implemented in Python with PyTorch framework.
-The instructions for training and testing routines will be updated soon (they are bad codes, now I'm trying to make them easier to use).
+The instructions for testing routine will be updated soon (they are bad codes, now I'm trying to make them cleaner and easier to use).
 In the meantime, you may take a look at the implementation of the main network, or download the datasets and results.
 ## Preparation
 ### Download training/testing samples
 [Download from Microsoft OneDrive](https://dguackr-my.sharepoint.com/:f:/g/personal/mtntruong_dgu_ac_kr/Eo87pbMBtLZHt03HZmJ0yIwB_VJ6X5ruXOKSNBgS-0tw-A)

-The folder contains three ZIP files
+The folder contains four ZIP files:
 - Training_Samples.zip: 13000 training samples
+- Training_Samples_ICIP.zip: 13000 training samples used in the ICIP paper
 - HDM-HDR_Test_Samples.zip: Warped exposures of the HDM-HDR dataset
 - HDRv_Test_Samples.zip: Warped exposures of the HDRv dataset